tvangalapat/sp19-616-111/section-code/aws-sagemaker.md

 - Although most examples utilize key Amazon SageMaker functionality like distributed, managed training or real-time hosted endpoints, these notebooks can be run outside of Amazon SageMaker Notebook Instances with minimal modification (updating IAM role definition and installing the necessary libraries).

-*How do I contribute my own example notebook?*

-- Although we're extremely excited to receive contributions from the community, we're still working on the best mechanism to take in examples from external sources.
-Please bear with us in the short-term if pull requests take longer than expected or are closed.